ishubin/java-troubleshooting/GC.md

 java -Xmx64m -Xlog:gc*=debug:file=/app/gc.log:time,uptimemillis,pid,tid,level,tags:filecount=5,filesize=100m -jar /app/app.jar
 ```

-Once the logs are collected you can upload them on [GCEasy](https://gceasy.io/) (a useful online tool for Java GC logs analysis)
+Once the logs are collected you can upload them to [GCEasy](https://gceasy.io/) (a useful online tool for Java GC logs analysis).
+This is in-browser tool, which does not actually upload your logs to any server, but instead parses them on the client side and generates a report.